How to Prevent Data Loss on NAS Asustor LOCKERSTOR 4 Gen2 and Recover Deleted Files

 Yes, hardware upgrades or modifications on NAS devices such as the Asustor LOCKERSTOR 4 Gen2 can potentially lead to data loss if not properly executed.
 Improper installation of hardware components or modifications can cause damage to the device or its storage drives, resulting in data corruption or loss.
 It is always recommended to follow the manufacturer's instructions and guidelines when performing any hardware upgrades or modifications to ensure the safety of your data.
 Additionally, it is advisable to have proper backups of your data before attempting any modifications to mitigate the risk of potential data loss.

-Although NAS LOCKERSTOR 4 Gen2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS LOCKERSTOR 4 Gen2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view